Skip to content

 External wallets

 This adds an external wallet login method to a section.
 This allows users to connect to your app with existing EOAs via browser extension or WalletConnect.
-The shape of this auth type is:

 type ExternalWalletsAuthType = {